google-research/federated/multi_epoch_dp_matrix_factorization/README.md

 To generate matrices for CIFAR-10, the `dp_ftrl`.`centralized`.`generate_and_write_matrices`.py run script will do this.
 As mentioned above, our CIFAR-10 results assume the prefix sum workload.
 Thus, this is assumed in this script.

-To generate matrices for other workloads, in particular for the Stackoverflow results, it is necessary to use the code in `multiple_participations`.
+To generate matrices for other workloads, in particular for the Stackoverflow results, one may use the binary `multiple_partitipations.factorize_multi_epoch_prefix_sum.py`.
+Simply set the flags to express the matrix you are interested in factorizing, and the library will log progress in its optimization procedure as well as write the results to a provided directory.
+There may be some required tuning of optimization parameters to ensure convergence.

-To do this, ...
-TODO(b/285952627)
+Take note: for both paths abovs, the optimization code here will become computationally quite intensive as matrix size grows.
+The results in the present paper were generated for approximately 2000 steps, which ; in some situations matrices can be generated up to around 10000 steps, but this should likely be understood as a more or less strict upper bound on feasible matrix factorization (using a single machine, at least), with the code here.

 ## Train!